 If you have her book, The Joy of Vegan Baking, then you already know that Colleen is the master of egg-free treats.
 Unlike many vegan recipes, these lemon poppyseed muffins are a wonderfully decadent delight.
 They will easily win over apprehensive friends and family.

 As for The 30-Day Vegan Challenge, it is a multimedia series of daily emails that guides participants with tips on cooking, shopping, and socializing, and includes amazing recipes like this one.

-To note, Colleen uses the richness of coconut milk in these vegan lemon poppyseed muffins.
-If you want a lighter baked good, you can use almond, soy, rice, hazelnut, hemp, or oat milk alternative in its place.
+Milky Options: To note, Colleen uses the richness of coconut milk in these vegan lemon poppyseed muffins.
+If you want a lighter baked good, you can use almond, coconut, soy, rice, hazelnut, hemp, or oat milk beverage in its place.

 - 3 tablespoons ground flaxseed